-In the wind knot article, I mention about line lay and how it can affect whether you are getting them or not.
+In the wind knot article, I mentioned line lay and how it can affect whether you are getting them or not.
 I had to put a washer in so the line was straighter on the spool.
 I still wouldn’t say it’s perfect but haven’t had any wind knots since.

-Yes weight, this was an alarming aspect to the Daiwa Exist I just couldn’t get my head around was its weight…or lack of it.
-Now you would think a £600 reel would have some guts to it but obviously, like high-end rod, they are extremely light and that is a major factor in the price.
+Yes weight, this was an alarming aspect to the Daiwa Exist.
+I just couldn’t get my head around its weight…or lack of it.
+Now you would think a £600 reel would have some guts to it but obviously, like high-end rods, they are extremely light and that is a major factor in the price.

 Surface lure fishing.

 The surface lure is the Bassmans favourite type of lure fishing for bass.

 Disclaimer: First off, if you are reading this post for the first time and wondering who the ‘Bassman is I suggest you read our homepage.
 The Bassman fishes all the time (providing conditions) and catches close to 1500 to 2000 bass a year, I’m not joking.
 I am just the writer of this website and am fortunate enough to fish and share his tactics with you all on this website.

 Whenever I have been surface lure fishing with the Bassman it amazes me how he gets that lure dancing across the surface.
 That snake-like action he gets from that ‘Walk the dog’ retrieve is awesome.
 Yes, you or anybody could perfect it.
 My point is that the combination of his rod and reel are microlight and must make this easier to stay consistent.